status-im/status-mobile/logs/README.md

 # Description

-This directory is the destination of logs created during build time of debug builds.
+This directory is the destination of logs created during build time of debug builds and logs created by Fastlane on CI.

 # Logs